 - Mix 1 tsp of salt with juice from half a lemon and a half-cup of sage tea

 Watch for our upcoming classes and events at 8 Branches.
-We discuss using essential oils for wellness and teach acupressure to boost the immune system and much more.
+Our topics range from using foods, herbs and essential oils as medicine to teaching acupressure and breath work for seasonal wellbeing; and much more.